-This Rocco & Roxie Eliminator (on Amazon) is an enzyme-powered dual-action cleaner that is designed to eliminate stains and odors left behind from pets.
-It’s highly-rated because it’s a reasonable price and it’s proven to work well.
+This Rocco & Roxie Eliminator (on Amazon) is an enzyme-powered dual-action cleaner that is designed to eliminate stains and odors left behind by pets.
+It’s highly rated because it’s a reasonable price and it’s proven to work well.

 - Uses an enzymatic approach to removing stains and odors

 - Designed to work on even the toughest stains and odors

 2. Pet Stain & Odor Miracle Enzyme Cleaner

 This Pet Stain & Odor Miracle Enzyme Cleaner is another formula that takes an enzymatic approach to stain and odor removal.
 It’s well-made and has a clean and natural scent.
 This brand is unique in that when you purchase it, 10% of their profits are donated back to support animals in need.